Troubleshooting Queries

 Use Functions Wisely

-Functions are a very useful tool in building queries, but be aware that they can impact whether the query-optimizer is able to use your index(es).
+Functions are a useful tool in building queries, but be aware that they can affect whether the query-optimizer is able to use your index(es).

 using var query =